giuliachiola/super-blog-content/tutorials/styleguide-setup.md

 @import 'sass-mq-config';
 ```

-In projects that used webpack, we could add sass-mq using this syntax
+In projects that use webpack, we could add sass-mq using this syntax

 ```scss
 // With webpack (and boilerplates such as create-react-app)